afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup6/Setup6_en.md

 Read this document from start to end before building anything.
 Ensure you understand everything.

-**This setup has not been tested at the system level**.
-If you try, please, let me know.
+This setup has been tested.

 ## Hardware features